Writer by calling, editor by experience, biologist by training,

 Eventually, looking for a means of support closer to writing, I reinvented myself as an editor of manuscripts in the biological sciences.
 During this transition I started a family; soon after my husband’s job brought us to the Hill Country of Texas.

 My two boys have grown up on a quiet gravel road where snakes, tarantulas, scorpions, and giant centipedes are viewed with curiosity.
-I multitask through writing, editing, and being one of those very involved mothers.
 Here I remain a stranger in a stranger land, but I go to sleep hearing the sound of the chuck-will’s-widow in the quiet night.